knative/docs/install/Knative-with-IKS.md

       --workers=3
     ```

     If you're starting in a fresh account with no public and private VLANs, they will be created automatically for you.
-If you already have VLANs configured in your account, get them via `ibmcloud cs vlans --zone $CLUSTER_LOCATION` and include the public/private VLAN in the `cluster-create` command like
+If you already have VLANs configured in your account, get them via `ibmcloud cs vlans --zone $CLUSTER_ZONE` and include the public/private VLAN in the `cluster-create` command like

     ```bash
     ibmcloud cs cluster-create --name=$CLUSTER_NAME \